 Transportation: We do our best do facilitate carpool arrangements from the Fresno Yosemite Airport, as well as the San Francisco Bay Area and Southern California.
 If you’ll need a ride, please let us know!
 If traveling by air, Fresno Yosemite International is the preferred airport.
 It’s a one hour drive from the airport to our meeting point in Shaver Lake.
 Rental cars are also available.
 If traveling by car, it is a roughly 4 hour drive from the Bay Area, and 5 hour drive from Southern California to Shaver Lake.
 We will coordinate transportation from our Shaver Lake meet-up point to and from the trailhead.

-Arrival time: When scheduling flights or planning your drive, ideally, please allow enough time to arrive at our Shaver Lake meet-up point between 1pm-3pm.
-This will allow enough time for welcome activities, pack-check, and a drive to the trailhead to begin our trek or make camp.
+Arrival time: When scheduling flights or planning your drive, ideally, please allow enough time to arrive at our Shaver Lake meet-up point between 1pm-2pm.
+This will allow enough time for welcome activities, a pack-check, and a drive to our trailhead where we will begin our trek that evening before making camp.

 WHAT YOU’LL NEED